This post was last updated on November 4th, 2020 at 05:06 pm

 Well, split testing is the process of trying to figure out what works and what doesn’t in your campaigns.

-The truth is, whenever I set up facebook campaigns, I have to freaking idea if it will bring the results I project or not.
+The truth is, whenever I set up facebook campaigns, I have a freaking idea if it will bring the results I project or not.

 Actually, no does.